PAST DUE DISABILITY BENEFITS

 However, past due SSI benefits pay out differently.
 The SSA will pay a past due SSI payment in one lump sum.
 However, they will only do so if it is a small amount.
 Typically, that amount is under $2000.

 If your past due SSI payment is larger than $2000, then the SSA will split the past due benefit amount into three payment and spread them out over time.
 For example, if the past due benefits that the SSA owes to you is more than 3 times the maximum monthly SSI benefit amount, then you will receive three separate partial past due payments.

 THREE PAYMENTS AT SIX MONTH INTERVALS

-In 2022, the maximum monthly SSI payment, depending on the state in which you live, is $841.
+In 2022, the maximum monthly SSI payment is $841.
+In 2023, the maximum SSI payment in $941.
+The SSI amount can vary between states.
 If your past due SSI payment is three times this amount, then your past due benefits will pay out in three payment every six months.

 The first two payments can’t be more than three times your maximum monthly benefit.
 The final payment due to you is paid in the third payment, no matter the past due amount.

 The SSA has some exceptions to being paid your SSI past due benefit payments in three separate checks.
 For example, if you are not expected to live more than 12 months, you can receive your SSI past due benefit in one lump sum.